“Individual commitment to a group effort – that is what makes a team work, a company work, a society work, a civilization work”. —Vince Lombardi

 Michael is also an active business blogger at www.SeekingAwesome.com and can be found on many of your favorite social networks.

-Bruce Walters is a Certified Business Advisor and Program Specialist for the Ohio Small Business Development Center at Columbus State Community College.
-As the Program Specialist, Bruce provides general advising services, and manages the intake, assessment, and referral process for new clients.
-He also manages the agency’s reporting functions.
+Bruce Walters is a Certified Business Advisor for the Ohio Small Business Development Center at Columbus State Community College, where he manages the intake process for new clients, and provides marketing, operations, and general advising services for established businesses.

-Bruce’s experience has been predominately in insurance, business consulting, and non-profit administration.
-Bruce holds an Associate Degree in Art from City College of San Francisco, a Bachelor’s Degree in Art History from the University of California Berkeley, and is pursuing his Master’s Degree in Marketing and Communications at Franklin University.
+Bruce’s experience is predominately in insurance, human resources, entertainment, and non-profit administration.
+Bruce holds an Associate Degree in Art from City College of San Francisco, a Bachelor’s Degree in Art History from the University of California Berkeley, and a Master’s Degree in Marketing and Communications from Franklin University.

 Tonya Wilson is a Certified Business Advisor for the Ohio Small Business Development Center at Columbus State Community College.
 In this role, Tonya is responsible for the branding and marketing strategy for the Center, program development and the coordination and promotion of over 200 training programs and events annually.